Success vs. Significance

 Lyle Tard is the Founder and CEO of IMPACT Servant Leadership, started in 2018.
 He is currently in his 19th year as a Technical Sergeant in the United States Air Force.
 While still on active duty, Lyle serves his country at the 305 Maintenance Group at Joint Base McGuire-Dix-Lakehurst as the Non-Commissioned Officer in charge of Training Management.

 As a communicator, Lyle has spoken worldwide inside and out of the military community.
-He has motivated young adults at institutions such as Atlanta Leadership College, American University, Harvard Business School and his alma mater, Ashford University.
+He has motivated young adults at institutions such as Atlanta Leadership College, American University, Harvard Kennedy School of Government and his alma mater, Ashford University.
 Just as in the Air Force, Lyle takes pride in leading the next generation of world changers.
 From universities to businesses to churches, Lyle's passion is to influence the world to realize that "Leaders lead best when they serve."
 IMPACT Servant Leadership aims to transition our most impactful areas of society to realize that achieving power with others is more beneficial socially and economically than asserting power over others.
 Lyle is also the primary moderator of the Service is Power podcast, spreading the message that "The Power to Serve, Serves us All."